asuleigh/WorkoutTracker/README.md

 <hr>

 ii: USAGE
 -Layout is as it appears, functions, and is responsive.
-A user can interact with the app to create a new workout, continue a previous workout, or see charts of their progress (top left link).
+A user can interact with the app to create a new workout, continue a previous workout, or see charts of their progress by clicking the top left link.

 <hr>